In It to Win It

 The answer to this question depends upon your goal for the session.
 Sometimes, participants are comprised of several teams from one department.
 In these cases, our clients tend to like to preset the teams so that people can interact with people they don’t work with on a regular basis.
 Other times, groups are comprised of a single team or department and randomly assigning teams works fine.

-Who forms the teams?
+Who forms the groups?

 We can randomize small groups on the spot, but for groups larger than 20 people, we recommend you form the teams ahead of time.
 If you are preselecting the teams, we suggest you disseminate this information to the participants either at the program or prior to the event.
 We do not recommend reading off of a list at the beginning of the program.